 Is The Quick Flick Vegan?

-The Quick Flick’s products are manufactured in: China
+Where are The Quick Flick’s products made?

 I hope this article helped you to understand The Quick Flick’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!